gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 little bit (he agreed to meet me backstage despite casting for an event, hence his get-up) and even he knew me from my laugh!
 Riv, I want you to know you're my favorite caster.

-Also, I owe many thanks to Laith.
-He helped me write the request to Riv to ask for a picture, and also came with me to go and get a picture with him.
+Also, I owe many thanks to L.A. -- he helped me write the request to Riv to ask for a picture, and also came with me to go and get a picture with him.
 Thanks again!

 # Pros and Cons